Otavinho09/Otavinho09/README.md

 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on?
 I don't know.

 - 📫 How to reach me?
-Take my email otavinho.moreria 2009 @gmail.com
+Take my email otavinho.moreria2009
+- @gmail.com

 <!---
 Otavinho09/Otavinho09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.